-Could there be a stronger support for the juniors' case?
+Could there be stronger support for the juniors' case?

-Recommendation: "All major health policy initiatives should explicitly consider the workforce implications, and specifically the Department should report back to us by December 2016 with a summary of the workforce implications of implementing the 7-day NHS."
+Recommendation: "All major health policy initiatives should explicitly consider the workforce implications, and specifically should Department report back to us by December 2016 with a summary of the workforce implications of implementing the 7-day NHS."